-- The program does not currently apply to businesses that meet at least one of the following criteria:
+- The program currently applies to businesses that meet the following criteria:

 Where can I find more information?

-- If you have questions about the Secure Choice Savings Program, please contact Geri Aglipay, Small Business Majority’s Midwest Outreach Manager, at [email protected] or visit https://www.ilsecurechoice.com/home.html.
+- If you have questions about the Secure Choice Savings Program, please contact Tasha Brown, Small Business Majority’s Midwest Outreach Director or visit their website.